Russian defence ministry says Wagner is completing handover of its weapons | Law-Order

 Russian defence ministry says Wagner is completing handover of its weapons

-Prigozhin said his men's actions were intended as a protest against what he called the corruption and incompetence of Russia's military leadership in its handling of the Ukraine war.
-The mutiny is widely perceived as having posed the most serious challenge to President Vladimir Putin since he assumed Russia's presidency on the last day of 1999.
+The mutiny is widely perceived as having posed the most serious challenge to Putin since he assumed Russia's presidency on the last day of 1999.
+While the rebellion was in progress, Putin described it as a "stab in the back" and an act of treason that risked plunging the country into civil war.

-It was defused in a deal brokered by Belarusian leader Alexander Lukashenko.
-Under that deal, which the Kremlin said was struck to avert bloodshed, a criminal case against Prigozhin and his fighters was dropped.
+But under the agreement that ended it, the Kremlin said that in order to avoid bloodshed, Prigozhin would leave for Belarus and a criminal case against him would be dropped.
+His fighters were given the option of joining him in exile, joining Russia's regular forces or going home.
+The defence ministry said the weapons transfer was taking place "in accordance with the plan".

+Much remains unclear about the implementation of the agreement, including Prigozhin's whereabouts.
+The Kremlin said this week that Putin had met Prigozhin for about three hours on June 29, five days after the mutiny.
+Flight-tracking data showed a plane linked to Prigozhin left Moscow and headed towards Belarus on Tuesday evening, but it was not clear if he was on board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)